mr-noob-roblox/apple-clicker/README.md

-this is a game about clicking an apple assets by me except the sounds
+this is a game about clicking an apple. assets by me except the sounds